maximiliankolb/bbs-esports/PITCHME.md

 ---
 * nowadays only play on my brothers computer
 * regularly watch csgo online
-* more interessted in meta game then playing myself
+* more interested in meta game then playing myself
 ---
 ## my all time favorite clips
 ---